Bryan Howard – Chairman; President & CEO of Planned Parenthood Arizona, Inc.

-Ellen B. Marshall – Secretary; Partner, Good Works Group
+Ellen B. Marshall – Secretary and Vice-Chair; Partner, Good Works Group

 Ellen Marshall is a partner in Good Works Group, a Colorado-based public policy and communications consulting firm.
 Marshall has spent three decades working on U.S. foreign and domestic policy issues related to the health and rights of women and youth.
 Most recently, she developed and managed the public/private Colorado Initiative to Reduce Unintended Pregnancy from 2007 through 2016.
 She also serves as executive director of The Winslow Foundation, which primarily focuses on environmental issues, including sexual and reproductive health and rights.

 Ellen has expertise in issues associated with domestic and international sexual and reproductive health and rights; HIV/AIDS; and U.S. government policy.
 For 18 years, Marshall worked overseeing US public policy initiatives undertaken on behalf of the International Women’s Health Coalition, and with the National Family Planning and Reproductive Health Association (NFPRHA); managed a grassroots education and fundraising campaign and supported other policy work for UNFPA, the United Nations Population Fund; led legislative efforts to advance the development of HIV and pregnancy preventing microbicides; and developed a strategic plan for organizations working to create affordable structures that allow wildlife to cross roads and highways that otherwise fragment habitat.